StoneStepsInc/isa-lib-crypto-nuget/README.md

 ## Building a Nuget Package

-This project can build a Nuget package for isa-l_crypto either locally or via a GitHub workflow.
+This project can build a Nuget package for _isa-l_crypto_ either locally or via a GitHub workflow.
 In each case, following steps are taken.

-  * isa-l_crypto source archive is downloaded from isa-l_crypto's
+  * _isa-l_crypto_ source archive is downloaded from _isa-l_crypto_'s
     website and its SHA-256 signature is verified.

   * The source is patched to build in Visual C++ 2022.

-  * NAMS binaries (assembler) are downloaded the NASM website and their SHA-256 signature is verified.
+  * NASM (assembler) binaries package is downloaded the [NASM website][nasm.us] and its SHA-256 signature is verified.

-  * VS2022 Community Edition is used to build isa-l_crypto libraries locally and Enterprise Edition to build libraries on GitHub.
+  * VS2022 Community Edition is used to build _isa-l_crypto_ libraries locally and Enterprise Edition to build libraries on GitHub.

   * Build artifacts for all platforms and configurations are collected in staging directories under `nuget/build/native`.

-  * `nuget.exe` is used to package staged files with the first three version components used as a isa-l_crypto version and the last version component used as a package revision.
+  * `nuget.exe` is used to package staged files with the first three version components used as a _isa-l_crypto_ version and the last version component used as a package revision.
 See _Package Version_ section for more details.